Quantum polar stabilizer codes based on polarization of pure quantum channel don't work for quantum computing: Stabilizer construction algorithms of quantum polar stabilizer codes

-\textbf{Step 3}: Through Eq. \eqref{23}, we compute the logical $X$ operator of each quantum coordinate channel, and rank these channels in descending order according to the weight of their corresponding logical $X$ operators.
+\textbf{Step 3}: Through Eq. \eqref{22}, compute the stabilizer generator of each quantum coordinate channel, and rank these channels in descending order according to the weight of their corresponding stabilizer generators.

-\textbf{Step 4}: Finding the $k^\prime$th quantum coordinate channel and computing the weight of its corresponding stabilizer generator.
-Suppose the weight is $2^x\ (0\le x\le n=\log_2{N})$, then we select all quantum coordinate channels that the weight of their corresponding stabilizer generators is greater than or equal to $2^x$ to transmit frozen qubits.
+\textbf{Step 4}: Find the $(N-k^\prime)$th quantum coordinate channel and computing the weight of its corresponding stabilizer generator.
+Suppose the weight is $2^x\ (0\le x\le n=\log_2{N})$, then choose all quantum coordinate channels that the weight of their corresponding stabilizer generators is greater than or equal to $2^x$ to transmit frozen qubits.
 We can see that the number of frozen qubits is $\sum_{a=x}^{n}\binom{n}{a}$.

-\textbf{Step 5}: Compute the number of logical qubits $k=N-\sum_{a=x}^{n}\binom{n}{a}$, and the former $k$ quantum coordinate channels are used to transmit logical qubits and the last $N-k$ channels to transmit frozen qubits which are set to state $\ket{0}^{\otimes N-k}$.
+\textbf{Step 5}: Compute the number of logical qubits $k=N-\sum_{a=x}^{n}\binom{n}{a}$, and the former $N-k$ quantum coordinate channels are used to transmit frozen qubits which are set to state $\ket{0}^{\otimes N-k}$ and the last $k$ channels to transmit logical qubits.